-Ms. Sembrano graduated in the top 10th percentile of her law school class and was awarded the Order of the Coif with Great Distinction.
-During law school, Ms. Sembrano received various scholarships, including the Mark and Mona Roberts Labor Law Scholarship.
-Ms. Sembrano also served as a Staff Writer for the Pacific McGeorge Global Business and Development Law Journal and was an active participant in the Asian Pacific American Law Students Association, serving as Secretary and then eventually as Co-President.
+Ms. Rodine graduated in the top 10th percentile of her law school class and was awarded the Order of the Coif with Great Distinction.
+During law school, Ms. Rodine received various scholarships, including the Mark and Mona Roberts Labor Law Scholarship.
+Ms. Rodine also served as a Staff Writer for the Pacific McGeorge Global Business and Development Law Journal and was an active participant in the Asian Pacific American Law Students Association, serving as Secretary and then eventually as Co-President.

 Community & Professional